dipTech/AndroidDev/SimpleTwitterClient/TwitterTimelineReadme.md

 Twitter Client
 ==============

-Twitter client which displays the home timeline and can compose a tweet.
+Twitter client displays the home timeline and can compose a tweet.

 Creator [Dipankar]  Date [25th June, 2014]